abinit/abinit/INSTALL_Ubuntu.md

 The source code of the latest stable release is available at [https://www.abinit.org/packages](https://www.abinit.org/packages).
 Compiling from source enables one to optimize the build, activate MPI parallelism, customize linear algebra libraries etc.
-All the required packages are available via *apt*.
+All the required packages are available via *apt* and can be installed with the syntax:
-Simply type

     sudo apt install [package]

-To search for a package or get more details about a particular package, use the commands `apt search` and `apt show`, respectively.
+Use the commands `apt search` and `apt show` to search for a package or to get info about a particular package.

-Packages install executables in the bin folder (e.g. /usr/bin).
+Ubuntu packages install their executables in the bin folder (e.g. /usr/bin).
 The location of the executable can be found via the unix `which` command.
 For example